schapi-create/apidoc-rpc-uat/md_files/README.md

 ## Authentication guide

 There are two layers of authentication to create secure connection between server and client.
+First one is based on Digital Certificate, and the other is based on user (Local or Central).

 - Server Certificate Validation and Client Certificate Authentication